-and Describes His Trip Abroad.
-NEW YORK, Nov.
-6 .- Ex-President Harrison, who went to Paris in May as counsel for Venezuela before the Anglo-Venezuelan arbitration commission, was a passenger on the American line steamship St. Paul, which arrived here today.
-With him were Mrs. Hatrison and the baby.
-The passage across the Atlantic was a rather stormy one and Mrs. Harrison was sick much of clared.
+"I have enjoyed the trip," he declared.
 "After leaving Paris I spent some little time in Germany and while there I saw the kaiser.
-I talked with him for a short time and found him a very agreeable man.
-When you ask me what he said, I shall have to answer as I did in Germany when one of the reporters there asked me that question: You will have to ask the kniser.' stopped for a short time in London before sailing to this country.
+I talked wit's him for a short time and found him a very agreeable man.
+When you ask me what he said, I shall have to answer as I did in Germany when one of the reporters there asked me that question: 'You will have to ask the kniser.' stopped for a short time in London before sailing to this country.
 The weather was thick when I was there and I caught a bad cold in the fog.
 I attended a dinner at the London Chamber of Commerce just before sailing.
 It was private.
-No reporters were present and i made a little speech Mr. Harrison's atention was called to the fact that it had been reported here "We are as friendly as ever.
+No reporters were present and I made a little speech.'

+Mr. Harrison's atention was called to the fact that it had been reported here that he had a falling out with Mr. Choate.
+"We are as friendly as ever.
 I think he is a good man for the place and he is doing good work there for the government.